 Hot glue guns and sticks are a crafter's best friend.
 However, hot glue resin and fabric don't mix.

-If you have some time, hot glue resin does not adhere well when it is extremely cold.
-So, place the glue-stained fabric in the freezer overnight to harden the glue.
-The next day, use a dull edge or your fingernail to remove the glue.
+- If you have some time, placing the glue-stained fabric in the freezer overnight will make the hot glue brittle enough to scrape away with a dull-edged tool or your fingernail.
 Goo Gone, a commercial cleaner, can be used to remove any remaining residue and then wash the fabric as usual.

-For other washable fabrics, place a white towel under the stain.
+- For other washable fabrics, place a white towel under the stain.
 Dip a cotton swab in the acetone.
 Working from the outside of the glue stain toward the inside, keep dabbing as the glue transfers from your garment to the cotton swab.
 Use a clean swab as the glue is transferred and keep working until all traces of the glue are gone.
 After removing the glue, wash the garment as usual.

 06 of 09